Standard Programmieren

 Communism & Open Source & non-profit

-If you are working on the earth we live on, make it open source/non-profit,
+If you are working on the ground we all stand on, the essential, make it open-source/non-profit.

 Sometimes scientist/engineers create cutting edge technology under communism, like nuclear bombs, rockets, space stations, kalishnikovs.